near/near-sdk-rs/HELP.md

 ## `std::panic!` vs `env::panic`

 - `std::panic!` panics the current thread.
-It's uses `format!` internally, so it can take arguments.
+It uses `format!` internally, so it can take arguments.
-  SDK setups a panic hook, which converts the generated `PanicInfo` from `panic!` into a string and uses `env::panic` internally to report it to Runtime.
+  SDK sets up a panic hook, which converts the generated `PanicInfo` from `panic!` into a string and uses `env::panic` internally to report it to Runtime.
   This may provides extra debugging information such as the line number of the source code where the panic happened.

-- `env::panic` is directly calling the host method to panic the contract.
+- `env::panic` directly calls the host method to panic the contract.
   It doesn't provide any other extra debugging information except for the passed message.

 ## In-memory `HashMap` vs persistent `UnorderedMap`

 - `HashMap` keeps all data in memory.
 To access it, the contract needs to deserialize the whole map.
-- `UnorderedMap` keeps data in the persistent storage.
+- `UnorderedMap` keeps data in persistent storage.
 To access an element, you only need to deserialize this element.

 Use `HashMap` in case:

-- Need to iterate over all elements in the collection **in one function call*
+- Need to iterate over all elements in the collection **in one function call**.
 - The number of elements is small or fixed, e.g. less than 10.

 Use `UnorderedMap` in case:

-- Need to access a limited sub-set of the collection, e.g. one or two elements per call.
+- Need to access a limited subset of the collection, e.g. one or two elements per call.
 - Can't fit the collection into memory.

 The reason is `HashMap` deserializes (and serializes) the entire collection in one storage operation.